-The college is a tobacco free institution, so the use of tobacco products of any kind, including e-cigarettes, is not permitted at any school location, including parking lots.
+The college is a tobacco free institution, so the use of tobacco products of any kind and the appearance of such use, including e-cigarettes and vapes, is not permitted at any school location, including parking lots.
 Any student who is found to have violated this policy will be subject to dismissal.